Diane Wilson

 Diane Wilson (born October 17, 1948) is an American environmental activist, an anti-war activist, and an author.
+She is known for her work protecting her local environment from pollution by Formosa Plastics.

+Activism

 In 1989, she was a shrimp boat captain in Calhoun County, Texas, and she saw an Associated Press article saying that the county had the most toxic waste disposal of all counties in America.
-Texas produces the most amount of chemical waste than any other state in the United States, with the majority of the pollution concentrated on the state's Gulf Coast.
+Texas produces the most chemical waste than any other state in the United States, with the majority of the pollution concentrated on the state's Gulf Coast.
 Wilson began a campaign against Formosa Plastics, a Taiwanese chemical company then building a PVC (polyvinyl chloride) facility near her town, with tactics including several hunger strikes and sinking her own boat to draw attention to the matter.
 In 1994 she won "zero discharge" agreements (meaning no liquid effluent discharge into the environment) from Formosa and Alcoa.

 Wilson has also protested at meetings concerning the BP oil spill, as well as protesting in support of victims of the 1984 Bhopal, India, Union Carbide gas leak.

-She is a co-founder of the anti-war organization CODEPINK.
+She is a co-founder of the anti-war organization CODEPINK. and the co-founder of Texas Jail Project, a grassroots advocacy organization founded in response to Diane's experiences during her five month incarceration in 2005 in Victoria county jail, Texas.